DogeSeedz/DogeSeedz/README.md

 ### Such mining information ⛏

-Dogegold uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of 30 seconds per block and difficulty readjustment after every block.
+DogeSeedz uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of 30 seconds per block and difficulty readjustment after every block.

 **The current block reward schedule:**

-Block 1 : 1000000000 Dogegold
+Block 1 : 1000000000 DogeSeedz
-Block 2 : 10000000 Dogegold
+Block 2 : 10000000 DogeSeedz
-Block 10 : 10000 Dogegold
+Block 10 : 10000 DogeSeedz
-Block 100 : 100 Dogegold
+Block 100 : 100 DogeSeedz
-Block 2880 : 500 Dogegold
+Block 2880 : 500 DogeSeedz
-Block 5760 : 1000 Dogegold
+Block 5760 : 1000 DogeSeedz
-Block 11520 : 1500 Dogegold
+Block 11520 : 1500 DogeSeedz
-Block 23040 : 5000 Dogegold
+Block 23040 : 5000 DogeSeedz
-Block 46080 : 7500 Dogegold
+Block 46080 : 7500 DogeSeedz
-Block 50000 : 9000 Dogegold
+Block 50000 : 9000 DogeSeedz
-Block 100000 : 10000 Dogegold
+Block 100000 : 10000 DogeSeedz
-Block 200000 : 15000 Dogegold
+Block 200000 : 15000 DogeSeedz
-Block 300000 : 20000 Dogegold
+Block 300000 : 20000 DogeSeedz
-Block 400000 : 25000 Dogegold
+Block 400000 : 25000 DogeSeedz
-Block 500000 : 10000 Dogegold
+Block 500000 : 10000 DogeSeedz
-Block 1000000 : 100 Dogegold
+Block 1000000 : 100 DogeSeedz

-### Wow plz make Dogegoldd/Dogegold-cli/Dogegold-qt
+### Wow plz make DogeSeedzd/DogeSeedz-cli/DogeSeedz-qt

-  The following are developer notes on how to build Dogegold on your native platform.
+  The following are developer notes on how to build DogeSeedz on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

   - [OSX Build Notes](doc/build-osx.md)
   - [Unix Build Notes](doc/build-unix.md)